 - Approx 600ml of water

 - First of all, make the garam masala.
 Dry roast the spices in a heavy frying pan and grind them finely (I use an electric coffee grinder that I only use for grinding spices) and then add the ground turmeric.
 This quantity will make enough for at least two curries so store what you don’t use in a tightly lidded jar, away from light.

 - Make a paste with the onion and garlic in a food processor with a little water.

 - Heat the oil in a large ovenproof casserole dish on a medium setting.

 - Add the goat meat and lightly brown.
 Add the onion paste and cook through for a few minutes.
 Pour in the salt and the spices – garam masala, cumin and curry powder.
-Add the chilli, ketchup, lemon zest and the potatoes.
+Add the chilli, ketchup and lemon zest.

-- Pour in the water, enough to just cover the meat and potatoes.
+- Pour in the water, enough to just cover the meat.
 Bring to a simmer and then transfer to the oven.

-- This needs a good three hours to cook through for the meat to be tender, the sauce thick and spicy, the potatoes soft.
+- This needs a good three hours to cook through for the meat to be tender and the sauce thick and spicy.

 - Taste the sauce about half an hour before the end of the cooking time and adjust it for seasoning – add a little more salt, black pepper or dried chilli flakes if it’s not spicy enough for you.